hscrocha/CodeClonesActivity/README.md

 ### Optional Tasks: Customizing iClones

 As we saw with Dude, changing the configuration of a clone detection tool can greatly affect its results.
-We can also customize iClones by giving it special parameters to its command line execution.
+We can also customize iClones by giving it special parameters for its command line execution.

 For clone detection, we are mainly interested in two options:
 - minblock: Minimum length of identical token sequences that are used to merge near-miss clones.
 (Default: 20)